soumikp/soumikp.github.io/_pages/about.md

 ## About my work

 I am a graduate student in the [Department of Biostatistics](https://www.linkedin.com/in/soumik-purkayastha-a74989205/) at the [University of Michigan](www.umich.edu).
-In Fall 2021, I started my third year here in [Ann Arbor](https://www.annarbor.org).
+In Fall 2022, I started my fourth year here in [Ann Arbor](https://www.annarbor.org).

 Broadly, I am interested in scaleable and flexible statistical models for design and analysis of biomedical studies and their applications to medical or social science and public policy.
 The research that I work on include Bayesian methods as well as classical semi- and non-parametric approaches.
 I love challenges in statistical computing and spend most of my time rubber-ducking my code to myself.